hairymnstr/hyperpixel-raspi4b-case/README.md

 # Author

 The Hyperpixel 4.0 touch and Raspberry Pi 4B case is designed and maintained by Simon Inns.
+This fork adds Raspberry Pi 2/3 support and was modified by Nathan Dumont.

 # Licensing